Language learning is a positive thing for many reasons. It expands your horizons, expands your mind, and it’s fun!

-Here’s the general framework for figuring out what language to learn.
-Ask yourself these questions.
+Here’s the general framework for choosing a language to learn.
+Ask yourself these three questions.

-- Why do you want to learn a language?
+- Motivation: Why do you want to learn a language?
 There are lots of great reasons for learning a language, from learning the language of your family, wanting to connect to other cultures, wanting to travel, or others.
-Choose a list of languages based on your “why”.
+Figure out your “why”.

-- How attracted to the language are you?
+- Attraction: How much do you like the language?
 This is highly personal, but it’s this motivation that might keep you going.

 People often wonder what the most “useful” languages to learn are.
 Obviously, the most useful languages would be the ones that best serve your purpose.